 Currently, the blockchain is the most debatable technology due to its instability.
 The disruptions caused by blockchain are touching new heights with each growing day.
-One thing which is inevitable is our future dominated by the use of blockchain and its widespread applications.
+One thing which is inevitable is our future is dominated by the use of blockchain and its widespread applications.

 It was months back when HTC had come up with the intriguing plan of unveiling a blockchain-powered phone- HTC Exodus.
 It seems that the company is ready to present the device to the world by the end of the year.
-Whatever may be the case, the blockchain powered smartphones are the future, but the important thing is how HTC plans to expand the blockchain ecosystem to more users than ever before.
+Whatever may be the case, blockchain-powered smartphones are the future, but the important thing is how HTC plans to expand the blockchain ecosystem to more users than ever before.

 Phil Chen, HTC’s head of Exodus puts up the ambitious idea of the company in his words, “A few years down the road, we see a world where people own their own identities and data, where everyone understands the concept and economics of digital property.”

 Features of HTC Exodus